DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 -   Induction confirmed - An induction period has been registered with the Teaching Regulation Agency (TRA) for this ECT

--   Participant deferred - This participant\'s provider has reported
+-   Participant deferred - This participant's provider has reported that they've deferred.
-    that they\'ve deferred.
 Contact the provider if you think this is wrong

 -   ECT not currently linked to you - The school has indicated you\'re